TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 The IT Manager needs a dashboard to answer 3 main questions:

 ✔️ **Current Situation:** How many tickets arrive each month?
-How fast are we fixing them?
+How fast are they being fixed?
 What's the trend?

 ✔️ **Where Are We Failing:** Which support teams are missing deadlines?
 Where do tickets get stuck the longest?